polterguy/sephia-five/README.md

 Not even the private PGP key is stored on any of the clients you use to read your emails.
 All your data, including your private PGP key, is safely secured on your own personal server, which you can secure in your home or office.

 The database used to store your PGP key pairs is GnuPG, which the German government believed so strongly in, that they chose to sponsor the project with government money to help maintain.
-Every third party component used in Sephia Five, is what is recommended as best practices for seuring your communication and data.
+Every third party component used in Sephia Five, is what is recommended as best practices for securing your communication and data.

 ## Extreme usability